flexanalytics/dbt_observability/README.md

 ### dbt Tests

-Projects can use the `no_anomoly` test on source tables in their sources.yml.
+Projects can use the `no_anomaly` test on source tables in their sources.yml.
 The test will check if the difference between the current source table rowcount and the average of all previous observed rowcounts is significant enough to raise an error/warning.
 Set the `dbt_observability:rowcount_diff_threshold_pct` variable (see above) to override the default threshold of .05 (i.e. a 5% difference in rowcount).

 ```yml
 sources: